stateset/stateset-contracts/README.md

 # Stateset Contracts

-Core smart contracts for implementing purchase order financing and invoice factoring on the Stateset Blockchain.
+Core smart contracts for the Stateset Blockchain.

 ## Prerequisites